jgrochulski/jgrochulski/README.md

 ##### BIO

-Just trying to build cool things.
+I like to build cool things.

 ##### PROJECTS